2011 LSU Tigers football team

 The 2011 LSU Tigers football team represented Louisiana State University in the 2011 NCAA Division I FBS football season.
 The Tigers were led by seventh-year head coach Les Miles and played their home games at Tiger Stadium.
 They were a member of the Western Division of the Southeastern Conference.
 They finished the season 13–1, 8–0 in SEC play to be Western Division champions.
-They represented the division in the SEC Championship Game where they defeated Eastern Division champion Georgia 42–10 be crowned SEC champions.
+They represented the division in the SEC Championship Game where they defeated Eastern Division champion Georgia 42–10 to be crowned SEC champions.
 They finished the season ranked #1 in the final BCS poll to earn a spot in the BCS National Championship Game vs #2 Alabama.
-The Tigers, who had defeated Alabama 9–6 in the regular season, lost to the Crimson Tide 0–21.
-It was the first time a team was ever shut out in a BCS game.
+The Tigers, who had defeated Alabama 9–6 in the regular season, lost to the Crimson Tide 21–0.
+It was the first and only time a team was shut out in a BCS game.